AdamMoffitt/portfolio/README.md

-# Adam Moffitt's C++ Portfolio
+# Adam Moffitt's CS Portfolio

-This portfolio is representative of Adam Moffitt's experience in computer programming especially data structures and object oriented design.
-All of these projects together were completed within 3 months.
+This portfolio is representative of Adam Moffitt's experience in computer programming.
 Refer to the README of each individual project for information on compiling, running, and functionality.
 Email me at admoffit@usc.edu for any other information.

 ----